jedisct1/swift-sodium/README.md

 # Swift-Sodium

-Swift-Sodium provides a safe and easy to use interface to perform common cryptographic operations on macOS, iOS, tvOS and watchOS.
+Swift-Sodium provides a safe and easy to use interface to perform common cryptographic operations on Apple platforms (macOS, iOS, tvOS, watchOS) and Linux.

 It leverages the [Sodium](https://download.libsodium.org/doc/) library, and although Swift is the primary target, the framework can also be used in Objective-C applications.

-## Please help!

-The current Swift-Sodium documentation is not great.
-Your help to improve it and make it awesome would be very appreciated!

 ## Usage